Emma-Net/Emma-Net/README.md

     In stoopkid's opinion, capitalist society is inherently incapable of competing with us along these ends: there is no solidarity or unity under capitalism; individuals and organizations who would wish to do the same as this will (and do) find themselves at a complete loss for how to make it happen.
 This is because each individual and organization working selfishly and alone towards these ends simply increases the magnitude of the information overload to begin with, and receives no support from the rest.
 Even Google struggles to manage it.
 Our unity is our greatest advantage; an advantage which will never, can never (almost by definition) be shared by capitalists.

-Background:
+---

+###Background:
     Capitalism doesn't work.
 Centralized power in the hands of just "a few investors" very soon leads to a company that makes profits at the expense of everyone else.
 This is institutionalized sociopathy, and should be given no more credit than that as an idea for how to organize a society.
     Socialism is on the rise, but people don't know that services might have alternatives without said corruption/exploitation that happens in capitalism, and likewise, those who have the means to provide such services might not know how/where to direct their efforts in order to create these alternatives viably.
     Identifying these companies that care about everyone makes it possible for consumers to make conscious choices about what they use.

 Q: Who's project is this?

 A: It is ours.

 Q: If it's 'ours', then who is 'we'?

 A: The participating individuals and organizations, as a collective whole.

 Q: You mean you don't have a heirarchy of leadership????
 How can that be??

 A: ... why would we? :)

-    04:31 <+yaraju> I don't trust any one man, or any committee to decide what's good for everyone. giving the power to any X, and assuming they will "do greater good" is plain folly, imho
+    "I don't trust any one man, or any committee to decide what's good for everyone. giving the power to any X, and assuming they will "do greater good" is plain folly, imho" -- some wise person

+---

-Things to address:
+###Things to address:

 How do you get people to participate to make it work?

         In stoopkid's opinion, many of the benefits that will come along with such a thing are self-incentivizing.